sethschori/sethschori.github.io/docs/other/do-something.md

 - Show up by 1:40 to get a seat, connect to WiFi, make sure your Zoom is up to date, etc.
 - Bring your own smartphone, laptop, and headphones
 - Register directly with the DNC by [signing up here](https://events.democrats.org/event/569897/) for the Oct 24th shift from 2-4 PM.
-- We encourage you to have done a previous phonebank ([Wednesdays 5-6:30pm](https://www.mobilize.us/swingleft/event/676346/) or [Saturdays 1-3pm](https://www.mobilize.us/swingleft/event/623038/), or [Sundays 1-2:30pm](https://www.mobilize.us/swingleft/event/652115/))!
+- We encourage you to have done a previous phonebank (available every day of the week, 6-8 PM on weekdays and 2-4 PM on weekends)!
 The more you do, the more you'll enjoy it!
-- If the 26th is your first phonebank, there _will_ be on online training that will take 45min or so
+- If Sunday the 27th is your first phonebank, there _will_ be an on online training in the beginning that will take about 45 minutes.
 ## Letter Writing (2:00-4:00)
+We'll write letters provided by Vote Forward, for Pennsylvania, or one of the tight Congressional races in New York). **If you plan to write letters, please:**

+- Read about [Vote Forward's approach](https://votefwd.org/about-us) here (no need to create an account or print anything — we'll have all of that ready for you)
+- Read the "Prepare Your Letters" section on their [Instructions page](https://votefwd.org/instructions#prepare-your-letters) (you can ignore most of the stuff above it)
+- See their ["Volunteer Training"](https://votefwd.org/posts/Building-Your-Personal-Story) for tips on how to write a good letter with your own personal story — that'll help you get right to writing when you arrive.
+- Please bring a pack of 20 stamps (or more!)
+- Bring your favorite pen(s)
 ## Democracy Happy Hour (4:00-5:00)